 Hepatitis A is transmitted by fecal particles, so those who work in health care settings, work with at-risk populations, or lack access to clean water and restrooms are most at risk.
 Other risk factors include injection drug use and close contact with an infected person.

-How can I prevent myself?
+How can I prevent myself from getting infected?

 The easiest way to prevent infection is to wash your hands before and after eating or preparing food; and after using the restroom, changing a diaper or assisting someone with toileting.
 For people who live and work in infected areas, another precaution would be to disinfect the soles of shoes or remove shoes when walking around the home.
 For those at higher risk, a two-dose hepatitis A and B vaccine is available through your health provider or the County of San Diego.